 defined in \eqref{eq:reducedform}.
 In this section, we utilize this intuition to answer to the following question: \begin{quote} \emph{When is swapping human evaluation for persona evaluation, as seen through the method's interface, nothing more than changing the panel $P$?} \end{quote}

 We first formalize what it means to ``only change the evaluation population'' in the panel--instrument--aggregation model (a \emph{literal panel change}), and then define the corresponding \emph{interface-level} notion that is relevant for adaptive benchmarking methods (just panel change, JPC).
-We then show that for human vs.\ persona benchmarking, JPC holds \emph{if and only if} two benchmark-hygiene conditions hold: aggregate-only observation (AO) and algorithm-blind evaluation (AB).
+We then show that for human vs.\ persona benchmarking, JPC holds \emph{if and only if} two benchmark-hygiene conditions hold: aggregate-only observation (AO) and method-blind evaluation (MB).

-This yields an identification result: under (AO)+(AB), swapping humans for personas is indistinguishable on the method interface from an ordinary change of evaluation population (even though the internal micro-instrument may differ); conversely, if either condition fails, the swap can change the interface in ways that go beyond ``panel change.''
+This yields an identification result: under (AO)+(MB), swapping humans for personas is indistinguishable on the method interface from an ordinary change of evaluation population (even though the internal micro-instrument may differ); conversely, if either condition fails, the swap can change the interface in ways that go beyond ``panel change.''